elasticsearch-dump/elasticsearch-dump/README.md

 ## How Elasticdump handles Nested Data in CSV

-Elasticdump is capable of reading/writing nested data, but in a *_opinionated way*.
+Elasticdump is capable of reading/writing nested data, but in an *_opinionated way*.
 This is to reduce complexity while parsing/saving CSVs
 The format flattens all nesting to a single level (an example of this is shown below)

 ```json